-- 1. At The University of Texas at Arlington, taking attendance is not required.
+- 1. Please be on time for the class. - 2.
+No food is allowed in the classroom. - 3.
+Working on laptops/cellphones, texting, etc. are not permitted and cell phones should be on silent mode. - 4.
+While you are in class, it is incumbent upon you to pay close attention to lectures, discussion, and other in class activities, and to be respectful of your fellow classmates. - 5.
+Attendance: At The University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, I will not take attendance.
-However, faithful attendance is expected (excessive absences will lower the final grade).
+However, faithful attendance is expected (excessive absences will affect your grade).
 In order to succeed in the course, you must master the material, and this requires active participation.
-Participation includes advance preparation of reading assignments, working online homework problems as well as end-of-chapter problems in the textbook, and involvement with classroom discussions.
-You are responsible for all of the material covered in the lectures, and the assigned problems. - 2.
+Participation includes advance preparation of reading assignments, working homework problems as well as end-of-chapter problems in the textbook, and involvement with classroom discussions.
+You are responsible for all of the material covered in the lectures, and the assigned problems.
+While UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
+Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
+This date is reported to the Department of Education for federal financial aid recipients. - 6.
 The Chemistry Clinic is located in Room 318 Science Hall and will be staffed with tutors available to answer your questions related to lecture and homework.
 This service is free for all UT-Arlington students enrolled in Chemistry 1465.
 Unless otherwise posted, the Chemistry Clinic will be open the following hours: